Shirley C. Gillotti, RN, MS, BFRP

 Before opening the Center for Inner Health and Stillness, Shirley worked as a Nurse Educator in the Health Education Department at Kaiser Permanente for 20 yrs.
 There she taught Mindfulness-based Stress Reduction classes which included Medical Qigong, Managing Depression, the work of Fred Luskin, Forgive for Good, and MindBody Medicine.

 Also, Shirley’s background as a certified Classical Homeopath in 2004 has helped her to understand health and disease and how to trigger the Vital Force to heal from within.
-Homeopathy and Bach Flower Therapy similarly focus on the person and not the disease, treating each person uniquely.
+Homeopathy and Flower Essence Therapy similarly focus on the person and not the disease, treating each person uniquely.
 The founder of Bach Flower Therapy, Dr. Bach was originally a homeopath in London during the 1920’s and 30’s and discovered remedies that balance the emotions and restore health with greater simplicity and effectiveness.
 Shirley feels proud to be following in his footsteps and feels a strong affinity to this unique healing modality.

 "I have known Shirley for two decades as a leading pioneer in Integrative and Holistic Medicine.
 While she is a healer using homeopathy, meditation, forgiveness, and mind-body medicine, it is her wise, nurturing presence however that is most valuable for her patients.
 Whether teaching groups or working individually with patients Shirley has that very special and rare gift for transforming illness to health.
 One would be wise to be "cared for" by her."